-This is a free plugin that I have installed, and you can see it on the side of all of my google searches.
+This is a free plugin (as of November 2019, some features are paid) that I have installed, and you can see it on the side of all of my google searches.
 The Keywords Everywhere plugin tells me different keywords people have searched, along with how popular they are!
 I really recommend you try out this plugin if you want to better your SEO. it’s free and super easy to download!

 Check out the YOAST SEO plugin

 This is another great tool you should be using, but you need to have the self-hosted version of WordPress to use it.
 I won’t go over too much of it now since I will be doing another more in-depth blog post of it later.

 But basically, all you do is install the plugin and it is available for use in all of your blog post drafts.
 Just type in a keyword/phrase you want to “rank” in Google for (Ranking in the top spots like talked about before) and the plugin will give you all kinds of advice on how to better your SEO.

 There is a free and paid version of the plugin, but honestly, when you do all of your other keyword research, the free version does just fine!